Orthogonal polynomials of several variables: Introduction

-Given an inner product, we can assign to the set $\{x^\a: \alpha \in \NN_0^d\}$ a linear order and apply the Gram-Schmidt orthogonalization process to generate a sequence of orthogonal polynomials.
-In contrast to $d =1$, however, there is no obvious natural order among monomials when $d > 1$.
+Given a nondegenerate inner product, we can assign to the set $\big\{x^\a\mid \alpha \in \NN_0^d\big\}$ a linear order $\succ$ which is {\it graded} (i.e., $x^\alpha \succ x^\beta$ if $|\alpha| > |\beta|$), and apply the Gram--Schmidt orthogonalization process to generate a sequence of orthogonal polynomials.
+In contrast to $d =1$, however, there is no obvious natural graded order among monomials when $d > 1$.
 There are instead many well defined orders.
-One example is given by the following:
+One example is given by the \emph{graded lexicographic order}: \ }